elonen/ldap_authz_proxy/README.md

 ## Packaging

-The server can be packaged for Debian variants with `./build-deb-in-docker.sh` (or to build locally, `cargo install cargo-deb && cargo deb`).
+Build the Debian packages with `./build-deb-in-docker.sh`.
+This produces one statically-linked (musl) `.deb` per architecture (amd64, arm64).
+As the binary has no shared-library dependencies, a single package installs on any Debian or Ubuntu release, regardless of version.

+To build a single target locally instead:

+    cargo install cargo-deb
+    rustup target add x86_64-unknown-linux-musl    # or aarch64-unknown-linux-musl
+    cargo deb --target x86_64-unknown-linux-musl

 To install, issue `dpkg -i ldap-authz-proxy_*.deb`, edit `/etc/ldap_authz_proxy.conf` to your liking, and then enable the service by `systemctl enable ldap_authz_proxy.service`.